-The patient record is an essential component of the delivery of competent and quality oral health care.21 Following each appointment, an entry is made in the record that accurately and objectively summarizes that visit.
+The patient record is an essential component of the delivery of competent and quality oral health care.27 Following each appointment, an entry is made in the record that accurately and objectively summarizes that visit.
 Appropriate documentation includes specific information relative to the administration of local anesthesia.

-- Recommendations: - 1.
-Documentationtion must include the type and dosage of local anesthetic in milligrams.
-Vasoconstrictors, if any, must be noted either in milligrams or concentration(eg, 36 mg lido with 0.018 mg epi or 36 mg lido with 1:100,000 epi).2 - 2.
-Documentation may include the type of injection(s) given (eg, infiltration, block, intraosseous), needle selection and patient's reaction to the injection. - Postoperative instructions (eg, behavioral and dietary precautions) should be given to the patient and/or caregiver. - 4.
-If the local anesthetic was administered inconjunction with sedative drugs, the doses of all agents must be noted on a time-based record. - 5.
-In patients for whom the maximum dosage of local anesthetic may be a concern, the weight should be documented preoperatively.
+- Documentation must include the type and dosage of local anesthetic.
+Dosage of vasoconstrictors, if any, must be noted.
+(For example, 34 mg lido with 0.017 mg epi or 34 mg lido with 1:100,000 epi).2 - 2.
+Documentation may include the type of injection(s) given (eg, infiltration, block, intraosseous), needle selection, and patient's reaction to the injection. - 3.
+If the local anesthetic was administered in conjunction with sedative drugs, the doses of all agents must be noted on a time-based record. - In patients for whom the maximum dosage of local anesthetic may be a concern, the weight should be documented preoperatively. - 5.
+Documentation should include that post-injection instructions were reviewed with the patient and parent.